Skip to main content

 Prerequisites

-Watch this tutorial on What is a Dockerfile.
+Watch this step on YouTube: What is a Dockerfile.

 GitHub